RDAxRoadkill/DeployExample/README.md

 6. After everything runs; add the second remote by using ``` heroku git:remote -a applicationName ``` again.
 	- make sure to be in the client folder.
 7. When going back to the main folder; and using the command ```git remote -v``` all remotes should be visible, you can rename the client remote as well or keep it as heroku.
 (I renamed my to heroku-client)
-8. Using git subtree push again from the main directory ```git subtree push --prefix server heroku-client master``` you should be able to sucessfully update your heroku.
+8. Using git subtree push again from the main directory ```git subtree push --prefix client heroku-client master``` you should be able to sucessfully update your heroku.

 ### Updating your git-repo
 After setting up both sides you might want to push to your github repo, you can do so like normal by just using ```git push origin branchName```.

 I found heroku might say there is not anything to update when you push to github before pushing to heroku.
 Something to keep in mind.

+### Notes
+I've found using a procfile would cause difficulty, hence i've tried doing it this way.
+It works pretty well however if you make the fault of pushing client to server or server to client you'll need to clear or delete the app entirely.. yeah..